Gospel of Grace Ministries

 (Also see - Job 29:14, Psalm 32:2, 85:10-11, Isaiah 53:11, 61:10, Jer 23:5- 6, Rom 3:21-22, 4:6- 8, 5:9-11,17-19, 8:1, 31- 39, 1Cor 1:30, 2 Cor 5:18-21, Eph 5:25-27, Col 1:21-22, Titus 3:6-7).

-We believe that God justifies His elect based upon the merit of the blood and righteousness of the Lord Jesus Christ alone, freely imputed to them and received by the gift of faith, with no consideration of, nor contribution from, the sinner's efforts at obedience and reform.
-Jesus Christ the Lord, by merit of His obedient life and voluntary death, purchased by His blood, brought in and established an absolute perfect, everlasting righteousness that effectually satisfies the holy demands of God's Law and justice.
-That same righteousness is imputed to God's people for their only acceptability to God.
-This exclusive way of salvation shows God to be, both, a just God and a Savior.
-This is the essence of the gospel of grace.
-God's people hear it, understand it, believe it, and love it.
+We believe that God justifies His elect based on the merit of the blood and righteousness of the Lord Jesus Christ alone, freely imputed to them and received by God-given faith, with no additions by, consideration of, nor contribution from, the sinner's works, merit, and efforts at obedience or character reform.
+Jesus Christ the Lord, by the merit of His obedient life and voluntary death, purchased by His blood, brought in and established an absolute perfect, everlasting righteousness that effectually satisfies the holy demands of God's Law and justice.
+Christ’s righteousness imputed to God's people is for their acceptance of God that meets God’s absolute standard.
+This exclusive way of Salvation reveals God to be both a just God and a Savior.
+This is the essence of the Gospel of Grace.
+God's people hear it, understand it, believe it, love it, and defend it.

-In light of this, and in accordance with the Holy Scriptures, we adhere to the doctrines that are commonly referred to as the doctrines of sovereign grace, meaning all of salvation is grounded on the effectual work of Jesus Christ alone.
+In light of this, and in accordance with Holy Scripture, we adhere to the doctrines commonly referred to as the doctrines of sovereign grace, meaning Salvation is grounded in the free grace of the Triune God and manifest in the effectual work of Jesus Christ alone.
 These doctrines, in compliance with the Holy Scriptures, can be stated as follows:

 Total Depravity and Inability of Man

 Total depravity is revealed in the fact that mankind is naturally void of a righteousness that answers the demands of God.
-It is also revealed in that we, by nature, are totally opposed to obtaining such a righteousness by imputation ALONE, apart from our efforts of obedience.
+It is also revealed that we, by nature, are totally opposed to obtaining such righteousness by imputation alone, apart from our efforts of obedience.
 This is also revealed when sinners will count themselves saved, based on something other than the merit of the righteousness of the Lord Jesus Christ.
-This doctrine is revealed to show we deserve God's wrath because of sin, to show us our need of free grace and of a righteousness that we can never produce.
+This self-righteous attitude is the unregenerate sinner’s main malfunction and worst sin.
+The doctrine of Total Depravity is revealed to show our sin and how we deserve God's wrath, show us our need of His free grace, and need of a righteousness that we can never produce.

 Romans 3:10-12 “There is none righteous, no, not one: There is none that understands, there is none that seeks after God.
 They are all gone out of the way, they are together unprofitable; there is none that does good, no, not one.”